Nigeria is oil rich and energy poor. It can't wait around for cheaper batteries - Local News 8

 If poor countries are asked to give up fossil fuel production, experts say their wealthy counterparts need to spend trillions of dollars to develop solutions that both spur economic development and protect the planet.
 If that doesn’t happen, the global poor may be left behind in the energy transition.

 Nigerian President Muhammadu Buhari pledged to reach net zero emissions by 2060 on Tuesday, joining other large energy exporters including Saudi Arabia.
-But he also told attendees at the COP26 climate summit in Glasgow that Nigeria needs “adequate and sustained technical and financial support” to meet its goal.
+But he also told COP26 attendees that Nigeria needs “adequate and sustained technical and financial support” to meet its goal.

 Untapped resources